Arigatohaxroot/Smart-Waiter-Service-Robot-with-Raspberry-Pi-ArUco-Marker-and-Computer-Vision/README.md

   <img src="https://i.imgur.com/Xhxorf3.jpg" alt="Aruco Marker Detection">
 </p>

-To enhance the user experience and speed the ordering process, the project comprises the construction of a graphical user interface (GUI) map.
-This map allows customers to build a visual depiction of the restaurant layout, aiding easy table selection and navigation for the robot.
-Additionally, clients have the option to place their purchases using a specialized mobile app or website, eliminating the need for human order-taking and minimizing waiting times.
+To enhance the user experience and streamline the ordering process, the project includes the development of a graphical user interface (GUI) map.
+This map empowers chefs and cashiers to create a visual representation of the restaurant layout, facilitating efficient table selection and navigation for the robot.
+The GUI enables the staff to designate specific tables for service and optimize the robot's route, ensuring accurate meal deliveries and minimizing delays.

 <p align="center">
   <img src="https://i.imgur.com/Ygb7sot.jpg" alt="GUI Map 1">